bekacham/Overtime-Code-Along/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- x Icons from glyphicons
 - x Updated the styles for forms

 ## Refactor TODOS:
-- Refactor posts/_form for admin user with status
+- x Refactor posts/_form for admin user with status